Seated Yakushi Nyorai statue at Enichiji Temple (reconstruction)

 Tokuichi, who is said to be the founder, was a scholarly monk who is said to have studied Hosso Buddhism in the southern capital of Nara (Kofuku-ji Temple and Todai-ji Temple).
 In his twenties, he moved to the eastern provinces and is said to have based himself in Aizu, where he devoted himself to the study of doctrine and to spreading the teachings

-Although there are no historical documents that directly explain the origin of the name Enichiji Temple, the temple's name, "Enichi," means "the sun of wisdom" in Buddhist terms
+Although there are no historical records that directly explain the origin of the name Enichiji Temple, the name"Enichi"in Buddhist terminology"sun of wisdom"and symbolize the light of enlightenment.

 Based on Tokuichi's solid academic knowledge, the temple flourished as the mother temple of Aizu Buddhism